garielelio/garielelio/README.md

 ### Hi there, I'm Gariel 👋
 Welcome to my GitHub account!
 I am delighted that you are here.
 This is where I showcase my software development projects.
 As an aspiring software engineer, I am committed to creating various projects to hone my skill.
-Please feel free to explore my repository and get a glimpse of the projects that I have been or currently working on.
+Please feel free to explore my repositories and get a glimpse of the projects that I have been or currently working on.
 Feel free to reach out to me if you have any questions.
 Thanks for stopping by!

 ## Skills and Languages 🎓
 ![C](https://img.shields.io/badge/c-%2300599C.svg?style=for-the-badge&logo=c&logoColor=white)